bitnami/charts/_docs/authoring-kubernetes-manifests.md

 We’ve specified the label selectors `provider` and `heritage`.
 This will ensure that only the desired Pods will receive traffic from this Service.
 Notice that the `version` label is not used in the label selectors as its inclusion will not allow for rolling updates.
 If your Pods use additional labels, such as `mode`, you may want to add them to the selector field of the Service manifest.

 Lastly, named ports are used to specify the `targetPort` field.
-This allows enables us to change the port numbers in the replication controller manifests without the need to change the Service manifests.
+This enables us to change the port numbers in the replication controller manifests without the need to change the Service manifests.

 #### Load Balancer